rafalp/Misago/dev-docs/plugins/hooks/context-processor-hook.md

 # `context_processor_hook`

-This hook allows plugin authors to inject custom data into the template context without creating a custom context processor.
+This hook allows plugin authors to inject custom data into the template context without having to create a custom context processor.

 ## Location